 For ammonia and nitrate, almost all results were within the PWQO and/or CWQG.
 Only one observation of ammonia was found to be higher than the threshold values were 0.019 mg/L for CWQG and 0.02 mg/L for PWQO.
 This can be seen as an extreme case and is not reflective of the lake in general.
-For nitrate, the limit is set at 3 mg/L (CCME, 2012), which is much higher than the max level at 0.18 mg/L. In conclusion, Lake Dalrymple exhibits excellent water quality for ammonia and nitrate and that from the results, have no significant concern.
+For nitrate, the limit is set at 3 mg/L (CCME, 2012), which is much higher than the maximum observed level at 0.18 mg/L. In conclusion, Lake Dalrymple exhibits excellent water quality for ammonia and nitrate from observed results, and are of no significant concern.